Albert-91/BARF-o-bot/README.md

 ## Procedures

-For development, there are used special credentials files `dev.credentials.yml` that are not stored in repo - every developer shout maintain own versions (that keeps development messenger page credentials etc.).
+For development, there are used special credentials files `dev.credentials.yml` and `env.py` that are not stored in repo but locally that files need to be store in `config` directory - every developer shout maintain own versions (that keeps development messenger page credentials etc.).
 The same file is needed to create on production environment `prod.credentials.yml` and this file is also not stored in repo.
 The only file `credentials.yml` stored in repo is a template.

 ### Training a model